 For example in Battlestar Galactica: The Board Game (more details on Amazon), dials are used to keep track of the human resources: fuel, food, morale, and population.

 In King of Tokyo, dials are built into the character boards for players to track their health points and the number of victory points they have collected.

 Dials are different to spinners in that they cannot be spun freely to give a random result.
 Instead, dials are designed to have a little resistance built into them so they stay where you set them.

 Dice are a really common piece in board games.
-They are usually made from injection-moulded plastic, but can also be made from a zinc-alloy metal.
-They come in many different colours, patterns and sizes.
+They are usually made from injection-molded plastic, but can also be made from a zinc-alloy metal.
+They come in many different colors, patterns, and sizes.
 A lot of tabletop gamers will have their own dice sets kept lovingly in a velvet bag (I do!).

 The most iconic dice is the 6-sided dice or D6.
 But there are many different types of dice with different numbers of sides.
-The standard dice being the D4, D6, D8, D10, D12, D20.
+The standard dice are D4, D6, D8, D10, D12, D20.

 In traditional ‘roll and move’ games, standard numbered dice are used to determine how many spaces on the board a player can move on their turn.

 Dice don’t necessarily have a number on each side.
 Games often come with their own custom dice with different symbols and icons which represent things in the game.

 King of Tokyo (game details on Amazon) has fun with dice.
 They are bright green, black and oversized.
 It makes you feel like the dice are sized to fit the giant hands of the giant monsters in Tokyo.
 They roll with a big clatter on the table which is very satisfying!